 How long is the Big Burns Supper?

-In 2018 the Big Burns Supper ran for 11 days, from the 18th January until the 28th January, with events taking place every day.
-The events vary – some events such as “Le Haggis” showed for multiple nights, whereas other acts like Bill Bailey only performed once.
+The events vary – some events such as “Le Haggis” show for multiple nights, whereas other acts like the headliners only performing once.

 Where is the Big Burns Supper 2022?

 Normally the Big Burns Supper is held annually in Dumfries.
-In 2018, many of the larger ticketed events took place in the Spiegeltent, which was set up in the city centre just off White Sands road.
+In 2019, many of the larger ticketed events take place in the Spiegeltent, which is set up in the city centre just off White Sands road.
 This is a large, heated tent with seating that can accommodate a few hundred people, and it makes for a fun location for the performances.

 There are also events held at a number of other venues around Dumfries, as well as at Ellisland Farm, slightly north of the city center.